tsnellgrove/dark_castle3/doc/to_do.md

 *** Plan for interpreter update ***

 - Centralize doc (it's past time!)

+- TBD: maybe a Bed in the Main Hall?
+- TBD: maybe a fireplace in the Main Hall (class = Nook)?
+Or better yet, Alcove as class Nook?
+- TBD: Stone Coffer => no-lid box ?

 - IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 	- IDEA: could have a prep attribute for each prep verb